 Genitourinary syndrome of menopause (GSM)

 GSM was formerly known as vaginal atrophy.
-The condition is common in women in perimenopause and menopause, and those who’ve had their ovaries removed.
+It is common in those in perimenopause and menopause and those who’ve had their ovaries removed.

 Lower estrogen levels also reduce the elasticity of your vagina.
-Vaginal tissues become thinner and shrink.
+Vaginal tissues become more fragile, get less blood flow, and are more susceptible to tearing and irritation.
 This can lead to discomfort, pain, and bleeding during sex.

 A polyp dangles like a round pendant on a chain.
 Polyp movement can irritate the surrounding tissue and cause bleeding from small blood vessels.

 This is more likely to happen if you have vaginal dryness due to menopause, breastfeeding, or other factors.

 Irregular vaginal bleeding, including bleeding after sex, is a common symptom of cervical or vaginal cancer.
-In fact, it was the symptom for which 11 percent of women diagnosed with cervical cancer first sought treatment.
-Postmenopausal bleeding can also be a symptom of uterine cancer.
+In fact, according to a review of literature from 2021, up to

 You may be at greater risk of postcoital bleeding if you: